xwmx/nb/README.md

 An orphan branch is a branch with a history that's independent from the repository's `main`, `master`, or equivalent primary branch's history.  [`nb remote set`](#remote) provides the option of syncing the notebook as a new orphan branch when a remote is added.
-The name
+The name of orphan branch is derived from notebook name and can alternatively be specified as an argument to `nb remote set`:

 ```bash
 # set the remote for the current notebook to a remote URL and branch